Spot activity of LQ Hya from photometry between 1988 and 2011: Results

 The mutually independent datasets were selected from all datasets so that they do not overlap with each other.
 Using the complete set of analysed datasets gives a detailed view into the time evolution of the light curve.
 On the other hand, using only the independent datasets removes any effects introduced by mutual correlations between the models of partially overlapping datasets.

 The numerical results for all of the 1077 analysed datasets can be accessed electronically at the CDS.
 Light curve fits for the 111 independent datasets are presented in Fig. \ref{allcurves}.
-Observations in the datasets having a minimum epoch $t_{\rm min,1}$ and period $P$ have been folded to phases $\phi={\rm FRAC}[(t-t_{\rm min,1})/P]$, where ${\rm FRAC}[x]$ removes the integer part of $x$.
-To track the migration pattern of the primary minima, the phases have been shifted with the phase of the primary minimum $\phi_{\rm al}$ computed using the ephemeris of Eq. \ref{ephem}, and an additional phase shift of $\phi_{\rm shift}=0.5$, to make the minima more apparent.
+Observations in the datasets have been folded according to $\phi={\rm FRAC}[(t-t_{\rm min,1})/P]+\phi_{\rm min,1}$, where ${\rm FRAC}[x]$ removes the integer part of $x$ and $\phi_{\rm min,1}$ is the modelled light curve minimum phase computed using the ephemeris of Eq. \ref{ephem}.
+The use of two different periods here is necessary to both preserve the internal phase structure of the light curves and to visualise the long term phase evolution of the light curve minima.
 The ephemeris of Eq. \ref{ephem} is defined later in Sect. \ref{alsect} in the context of active longitudes.